stefan-hoeck/cyby2/README.md

 http://localhost:2555
 ```

+An admin account with username "admin" and password "admin"
+and a user account with username "user" and password "password".

 ### Building Application to be used behind Apache Web Server

 To be used in production, the example application was designed to be used together